 At this time, no sub-tree or fractional (attributes) replication is being setup.

-Replication Conflict
+Replication Integrity

 Replication on ForgeRock Directory Servers can generate two types of conflicts: modify and naming conflicts.
 Modify conflicts involve concurrent modifications to the same entry.
 Naming conflicts involve other operations that affect the DN of the entry.

 Replication can resolve modify conflicts and many naming conflicts automatically by replaying the changes in the correct order.
 To determine the relative order in which changes occurred, replicas retain historical information for each update.
 The historical information is purged after configured (property replication-purge-delay with value of 3 days) duration.